Sviatique/bookstask/readme.md

 npm install
 npm start
 ```
-and go in your browser ton route `localhost/8080`
+and go in your browser on route `localhost/8080`